samueltenka/MSAIL-TutorialSeries-Winter2016/topics_list.md

 Plan:

+First meeting:

-* recap what they know from nand
+* recap what they know from Nand
 * define unsupervised learning
 * iris dataset: kmeans

-Later:
+Second meeting:

+* iris dataset: Gaussian Mixtures
+*
+*

+Third and beyond:

-* Tutorial on Aaron's Reddit-comment-classifier
+* Tutorial on Aaron's Reddit-comment-classifier?

 **Question**.
 Aaron, what do you think of the plan below?
 I'm open to any plan.